Valcar-ies/WriteUP-Seleksi-Internal-Gemastik-2023-Foresty/README.md

 # WriteUP-Seleksi-Internal-Gemastik-2023-Foresty
-Seleksi Internal Gemastik 2023, adalah seleksi yang dilakukan oleh Universitas Telkom.
-Hal ini dilakukan untuk menyeleksi tim CTF yang akan mengikuti Gemastik 2023.
+Gemastik Internal Selection 2023, is a selection conducted by Telkom University.
+This was done to select the CTF team to take part in Gemastik 2023.
+The team that managed to occupy the top 10 will be chosen to represent Telkom in Gemastik 2023.